cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/RemoteClustersApi.md

 )

-body = RegisterRemoteClusterParams() # RegisterRemoteClusterParams | Specifies the request to register Remote Cluster.
+body = RegisterRemoteClusterParameters() # RegisterRemoteClusterParameters | Specifies the request to register Remote Cluster.

 # example passing only required values which don't have defaults set
 try: